mreymann/temperx/README.md

 ## Info ##

 This will only work for devices with ID 413d:2107.
-Mine identifies itself by "TEMPerX_V3.1".
+Mine identifies itself as "TEMPerX_V3.1".

 ## Prerequesites ##